Wellers0n/blog/_posts/cron-jobs.md

 ```

 Now we have a cron job working, thanks for reading this article!
 If you have any questions, DM me on twitter.

+## Conclusion

+We see how easy it is to use a cron-jobs in nodejs using express server, now we can schedule a time to perform some function, thanks for reading